angomezu/Financial-Analytics-DSS/README.md

 Instead of just dragging a CSV into a visualization tool, this project simulates a scalable data environment:

-Storage Layer (MySQL): We first need to create a database, set the primary and foreign keys in order to make sure the data is loaded there.
+**1) Storage Layer (MySQL):** We first need to create a database, set the primary and foreign keys in order to make sure the data is loaded there.
 When the data is loaded into a relational database, we make sure to pay attention to the data types and schema integrity.

 <details>
 <summary><b>Click to view the DB query</b></summary>